The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data: Results

 \subsection{COVID-19 Cases}

 We first examine the effects of local lockdowns on COVID-19 cases.
 The descriptive results are displayed in Figure \ref{fig:covidgrid}.
-Vertical dotted lines display the timing of the national lockdown in March 2020 (affecting both treatment and control groups) and the local lockdown (day 0) that only affects the (yellow) treatment areas not the (black) control localities.
+Vertical dotted lines display the timing of the national lockdown in March 2020 (affecting both treatment and control groups) and the local lockdown (day 0 when it was announced) that only affects the (yellow) treatment areas not the (black) control localities.

-There are clear pre-lockdown differences in case data between lockdown areas and comparison areas, with lockdowns being introduced following a sharp increase in the case rate in each of the city graphs shown. \footnote{The higher pre-lockdown case rate in lockdown areas may partially reflect a policy choice by health authorities whereby more tests are purposefully carried out in areas the government is considering introducing local lockdown restrictions.
-This is consistent with what we observe in COVID-19 positive cases as a percent of tests, however, such data are only available weekly and at a higher level of geographic region (upper rather than lower tier local authority) that does not align to areas subject to local lockdowns.}
+There are clear pre-lockdown differences in case data between lockdown areas and comparison areas, with lockdowns being introduced following a sharp increase in the case rate in each of the city graphs shown.
+The higher pre-lockdown case rate in lockdown areas may partially reflect a policy choice by health authorities whereby more tests are purposefully carried out in areas the government is considering introducing local lockdown restrictions.
+This is consistent with what we observe in COVID-19 positive cases as a percent of tests, however, such data are only available weekly and at a higher level of geographic region (upper rather than lower tier local authority) that does not align to areas subject to local lockdowns.

 We observe cases continue to rise after the lockdown announcement -- as would be expected given the disease's incubation period -- but typically find that following the lockdown announcement the rise in cases ceases, case numbers peak and then level-off or decline.
 This therefore indicates that local lockdowns can be effective at containing COVID-19 outbreaks.
+However, while this is generally the case the results are heterogeneous with some exceptions to this – most notably Bolton and Glasgow where cases continued to rise after local lockdowns were imposed.

 We estimate the relationship between local lockdowns and the evolution of cases using a difference-in-difference regression model.
 While our estimates should be interpreted as descriptive, we limit the sample for lockdown cases for which the pre-lockdown data indicates that the comparison geography appears to be a relatively suitable control for the treatment locality.\footnote{\cite{roth2018pre} highlights the limitations of relying on common pre-trends tests as evidence for common trends assumption for estimates to be interpreted as causal.} This leads us to drop Bolton and Leicester as there were far sharper rises in COVID-19 incidences before the lockdown than for their control groups.
 We also drop Aberdeen and Caerphilly as we have a relatively small number of transactions for these areas.
 Thus we have a remaining sample of six local lockdowns to study: Manchester, Birmingham, Glasgow, Greater Glasgow, Newcastle and Preston.